Zusammenfassung

 Planning Phase - Compact and Unobtrusive

 Wildlife cameras are a fascinating tool for nature observation.
-However, every time I looked at the models available on the market, I noticed the same thing: they are large, conspicuous, expensive, and offer almost no possibilities for customization.
-Additionally, in our densely populated areas, theft is always a risk even in the forest—and if a camera costing 100 euros or more disappears, it causes a lot of trouble.
+However, every time I looked at the models available on the market, I noticed the same thing: they are large, conspicuous, expensive, and offer little room for customization.
+Additionally, in our densely populated areas, theft is always a risk even in the forest—and if a camera costing 100 euros or more disappears, it is a major nuisance.

 That is why I decided to build my own wildlife camera.
-The goal is a device that is barely larger than a deck of cards or a power bank.
+The goal is a device that is barely larger than a deck of playing cards or a power bank.
 The component prices should be chosen so that a loss remains bearable.
 Furthermore, I want to have control over every single component.
-Using a 3D printer, I can freely determine the housing shape and color, ensuring the camera blends much more harmoniously into its surroundings and doesn't stand out immediately.
+Using a 3D printer, I can freely determine the housing shape and color, ensuring the camera blends much more harmoniously into its surroundings and does not immediately stand out.

 Choosing the Platform: ESP32 instead of Raspberry Pi (Pico, Zero)